mbjarland/groovy-streaming-template-engine/Readme.md

-# Streaming Temlpate Engine for Groovy
+# Streaming Template Engine for Groovy

 ## News
 * 2014.Feb.15 - Two issues ([issue #1](/../../issues/1) and [issue #2](/../../issues/2)) with this template engine are now closed thanks to a contribution by Wilfried Middleton.
 Many thanks for the infinite debug sessions and deep thinking!